12 Best Report Writing Topics: It’s Time To Get Started On Your Next Research Paper

 8. The BP Oil Spill: 12 Years Later

-Also known as the Deepwater Horizon oil spill, the BP oil spill occurred on April 20, 2021, and spilled more than 130 million gallons off the Gulf of Mexico near New Othe Orleans, Louisiana coast.
+Also known as the Deepwater Horizon oil spill, the BP oil spill occurred on April 20, 2021, and spilled more than 130 million gallons off the Gulf of Mexico near the New Othe Orleans, Louisiana coast.
 The effects of the BP oil spill are still being felt in the area more than a decade later.

 9. Parental Leave Around the World

-Many parents in the United States struggle to make ends meet following the birth of a child due to the short amount of time that companies are required to give parents after they welcome a baby into their home.
+Many parents in the United States struggle to make ends meet following the birth of a child due to the short time that companies are required to give parents after they welcome a baby into their home.
 While the United Nations recommends that mothers have at least four months to recover after giving birth, the United States has no federal requirement for parental leave.

 While researching this issue, it’s key to explain the differences between how new parents are treated in the United States compared to other countries and how this treatment affects both the stress levels and job performance of new parents.
 You’ll want to be sure to look at both sides of the issue, also explaining how the lack of a federally mandated parental leave policy can affect companies.